Flowers & Plants air freight from Kazakhstan to China

 Customs on Imports from China

-EU import duties apply when importing from China (depending on the type of goods, generally 3.5–12%).
-For certain product categories — including solar panels, steel, and e-bikes — anti-dumping duties are in effect.
-Aircargo.nl handles full customs clearance and calculates expected import costs upfront so you won’t face surprises.
+EU import duties apply to goods from China (depending on product type, usually 3.5–12%).
+Certain product categories — including solar panels, steel, and e-bikes — are subject to anti-dumping duties.
+Aircargo.nl takes care of full customs clearance and provides an upfront estimate of expected import costs so you won’t face surprises.

 Popular Goods from China